Photo © Efan Thomas

 For the Watkin Path which starts from Pont Bethania (near to Nant Gwynant) you’ll need the S4 Snowdon Sherpa that runs between Porthmadog, Baddgelert and Pen-y-Pass.

 All of MountainXperience’s Snowdon hikes are easily accessibly by public transport with the exception of our Snowdon Sunrise adventures due to their very early start.
-Book your Hike to the summit of Snowdon, Snowdon via Crib Goch or Crib Goch and the Snowdon Horseshoe adventures today!
+Book your Hike to the summit of Snowdon or Snowdon via Crib Goch adventures today!